LECTURES AND WORKSHOPS

 2) Sound and patterns of finger cymbals: 6 basic sounds (2 dumms, 3 takks, 1 sakka) and 3 patterns that follow the traditions of Egyptian bellydance stars (Badia Masabni, Samia Gamal, Taheyya Carioca).
 Learn the basic sounds first, then play them to the accompaniment of a drum or tambourine, then play them to an instrumental piece.
 When played well with the orchestra, the cymbals added a beautiful layer of heterophony to the sound.
 And please play the drum pattern very sparingly or not at all, it is not your job to play the drum pattern, but it is your job to play the three above-mentioned patterns in rhythm to beautify the music.

 3) The 8 most important maqams (melodic modes): Learn to recognize these modes by associating them to particular pieces (for instance, the zaffa, Etmakhtari Ya Helwa” is in bayati mode).
 Maqams do not have particular characters, that is, one is happy and one is sad.
-This is incorrect, and it is a common mistake musicians and dancers make; rather it is how the maqam is used (melodic movements, cadences, subsections and sections) and the meaning of the accompanying lyrics that give the characters and emotions.
+This is incorrect, and it is a common mistake, musicians and dancers make; rather it is how the maqam is used (melodic movements, cadences, subsections and sections, modulations) and the meaning of the accompanying lyrics, tempo and rhythms, that give the characters and emotions.

-4) Musical forms and impact on choreography (in cooperation with a dancer): Learn to analyze your piece, figure out the various sections, their rhythms and their maqams and changes in maqams (modulations),
+4) Musical forms and impact on choreography (in cooperation with a dancer): Learn to analyze your piece, figure out the various sections, their rhythms, tempos, and their maqams and changes in maqams (modulations),

 6) Intensive teaching of darabukka or tambourines techniques and patterns for dancers (this can be done 4 days for 2 hours to exhaust the 20 rhythms mentioned above).